Is Marijuana the Gateway Drug?

 I have noticed that heavy smokers are often regular to heavy drinkers too.
 One could claim that tobacco is the gateway drug for alcohol.
 Cigarette in one hand, Beer in the other, yet no one says ‘don’t smoke, it will lead to hard drugs!’.

 Now take a person who’s chosen to smoke or vape cannabis to relax or for pain, more than likely that person is not going to reach for alcohol.
 Most experienced cannabis smokers , when talking about this subject in on line Forums, admit that they don’t mix the two.
 In fact, they don’t need the alcohol to relax, because the cannabis does it for them.

 Mixing the two, often has an unpleasant effect.
 Cannabis is not going to be the gateway drug to alcohol.
 Cigarettes on the other hand…. very well might.

-Alcohol, except for red wines, has no real health benefits (maybe as a germ killer).
+Alcohol, (except for the resveratrol) in red wines, has no real health benefits (maybe as a germ killer).
 Alcohol causes deaths, stats show 88,000 deaths every year in the US alone, Alcohol can make people aggressive, alcohol influenced violence often leads to murder and manslaughter.
 Alcohol is legal almost everywhere.